SilverLinings89/Waveguide/Progress.md

 # Friday, 1st of October

 I removed some old functions.
 During that, I noticed that most likely I no longer need to sort the dofs.
 That was needed before I reforged the meshes.
 As a consequence, this logic might actually cause the issues I see at interfaces by reorienting dofs the wrong way.
 Testing.
 I also evaluated the results of the higher order run.
 The results look pretty similar in their errors to the HSIE problems on lowest order.
 This leads me to believe it's a problem with face orientations as mentioned above.
 There seems to be no issue without the sorting.
 Will now reattempt the higher order computations and HSIE.
+Lowest order and HSIE with sweeping gives a 0 solution.
+The solution is not exactly zero but of order e-5.
+On the other hand: Order one computation for PML works now, including sweeping which is big progress.
+It even seems to deal with the interface dof error better than the lower order case does.